 Here are the key takeaways from the administrative and legal battle regarding RTI Case A-20241000147:

-• PIO Evasiveness: Even after the Information Commission’s involvement, the CMO Prayagraj claimed a “lack of clarity” regarding the information sought, despite the appellant providing specific investigation reports and file numbers.
+• Dodging by Information Officer: Even after the Information Commission intervened, CMO Prayagraj said they couldn’t understand the request, despite the appellant providing clear reports and file numbers.

-2. The official reason for the lack of action against the hospital.
+1. The official reason for the lack of action against the hospital is.

-• Systemic Failure: The case highlights a breakdown in the RTI process where senior officials (Joint Directors and CMOs) are accused of “promoting anarchy” by ignoring internal communications and statutory timelines.
+• System Failure: The case shows a breakdown in the RTI process, with senior officials accused of ignoring rules and deadlines.

-The RTI Stalemate: How Bureaucratic Apathy is Shielding Illegal Private Practice in Uttar Pradesh
+Uttar Pradesh RTI Case Overview: How Bureaucratic Apathy is Shielding Illegal Private Practice

-In the heart of Uttar Pradesh’s administrative machinery, a battle for transparency is unfolding—one that highlights the persistent friction between citizens seeking accountability and a bureaucracy seemingly intent on circular paper trails.
-The case of Yogi M P Singh vs. The Medical and Health Directorate is not just a legal dispute under the Right to Information (RTI) Act; it is a glaring example of how “systemic negligence” can be used as a shield to protect illegal activities.
+The Uttar Pradesh RTI Case Overview reveals a battle for transparency unfolding in the heart of the state’s administrative machinery.
+This persistent friction arises between citizens seeking accountability and a bureaucracy intent on creating circular paper trails, as exemplified by the case of Yogi M P Singh vs The Medical and Health Directorate.
+This legal dispute under the Right to Information (RTI) Act clearly illustrates how individuals use “systemic negligence” as a shield to protect illegal activities.

 The Core Issue: Illegal Private Practice and Evidence Ignored

-• Physical Evidence: A nameplate of Dr. P.K.
-Yadav was found at the Chhote Lal Bind Hospital in Baraut, Prayagraj.
+• Physical Evidence: A team found a nameplate bearing the name Dr. P.K.
+Yadav at the Chhote Lal Bind Hospital in Baraut, Prayagraj.

-• Witness Testimony: Staff at the private hospital admitted that Dr. Yadav would be summoned via telephone whenever patients arrived to see him.
+• Witness Testimony: Staff at the private hospital admitted that they summoned Dr Yadav via telephone whenever patients arrived to see him.

-• Official Findings: The CMO Bhadohi explicitly stated in a letter (dated 31.01.2024) to the Director General of Medical and Health Services that Dr. Yadav was indeed practicing privately.
+• Official Findings: The CMO Bhadohi explicitly stated in a letter (dated 31.01.2024) to the Director General of Medical and Health Services that Dr Yadav practiced privately.

-When Yogi M P Singh filed an RTI application (Registration No: DIRMH/R/2024/61103) to track the action taken on this investigation, he was met with what can only be described as “procedural anarchy.
+After Yogi M P Singh filed an RTI application (Registration No: DIRMH/R/2024/61103) to check what action authorities took following the investigation, he encountered what he calls a ‘mess of procedures.’

 1. The Wrongful Transfer

-The RTI was initially filed with the Directorate of Medical and Health in Lucknow.
-Under Section 6(3) of the RTI Act, if an application is filed with the wrong public authority, it must be transferred to the correct one within five days.
-However, the Directorate transferred the request to the Additional Director of Mirzapur instead of the CMO Prayagraj, where the hospital in question is actually located.
+The RTI was first sent to the Directorate of Medical and Health in Lucknow.
+By law, if sent to the wrong office, it should be moved to the correct one within five days.
+But instead of sending it to the CMO in Prayagraj, they sent it to the Additional Director in Mirzapur, even though the hospital is actually in Prayagraj.

 2. The “Loss of Information” Tactic